mfdaniel/gali/README.md

 ## What are the key features?

-The main features to be implemented are the following:
+The main features/modules to be implemented are the following:

 * Customer management: personnal profile, informations...
 * Appointments
-* Sales tracking
+* Sales tracking and Billing
 * Stock management

-Modules:

-* Billing
 * Loyalty program
 * Notifications
-* Stock management
 * Customer Codex
-* Administration

 This list is non-exhaustive and is to be improved.